-Explains eating problems, including possible causes and how you can access treatment and support.
-Includes tips for helping yourself, and guidance for friends and family.
+Learn about eating problems, including possible causes, symptoms and how to access treatment and support.
+Includes self-care tips for helping yourself, plus guidance for friends and family.

 "She would drive to my sixth form college everyday to help me eat.
 She wouldn't push me or tell me to eat, she would just sit there patiently and be with me at that difficult time in the day.
 She would also be with me as I had panic attacks after meals."

 As well as developing your own understanding, these practical ideas can help the person you're worried about.

 You could try the following:

 It's important that you manage your own wellbeing while supporting your friend or family member.
 Try to do the following if you can:

 This information was published in January 2021.
 We will revise it in 2024.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.